Royals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Royals have a record of 6-3.
+- In nine games as the underdog over the last 10 matchups, the Royals have posted a mark of 5-4.

-- When it comes to the over/under, the Royals and their foes are 7-3-0 in their last 10 contests.

-- Oddsmakers have not posted a runline in any of the Royals' past 10 matchups.
+- Bookmakers have not posted a spread in any of the Royals' past 10 games.

 Royals Betting Records & Stats

-- Kansas City is 7-14 this season when entering a game as the underdog by +180 or more on the moneyline.
+- Kansas City has a record of 5-11, a 31.2% win rate, when it's set as an underdog of +195 or more by sportsbooks this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Royals have a 35.7% chance of pulling out a win.
+- The Royals have an implied victory probability of 33.9% according to the moneyline set for this matchup.

-- Kansas City and its opponents have hit the over in 55 of its 115 games with a total this season.
+- Games involving Kansas City have gone over the total set by bookmakers in 55 of 116 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!